CleverRaven/Cataclysm-DDA/README.md

 ## Download

-Visit [our website](http://en.cataclysmdda.com/) for download links to all stable and experimental releases
+Visit [our website](http://en.cataclysmdda.com/) for download links to all stable and experimental releases.

 The source can either be downloaded as [an archive](https://github.com/CleverRaven/Cataclysm-DDA/archive/master.zip), or you can clone it from [our GitHub repository](https://github.com/CleverRaven/Cataclysm-DDA/).

 ## Compile

 The latest instructions on how to compile can be found on [our wiki](http://www.wiki.cataclysmdda.com/index.php?title=How_to_compile).
-See doc/COMPILER_SUPPORT.md for details on which compilers we support.
+See [doc/COMPILER_SUPPORT.md] (/doc/COMPILER_SUPPORT.md) for details on which compilers we support.

 ## Contribute